 The U.S. Department of Energy’s (DOE) Weatherization Assistance Program (WAP) reduces energy costs for low-income households by increasing the energy efficiency of the homes while ensuring the resident’s health and safety.
 It is the nation’s single largest residential whole-house energy efficiency program.
-The Weatherization Assistance Program has created an industry, producing new jobs and technologies, all while helping the most vulnerable families in America.
+WAP has created an industry, producing new jobs and technologies, all while helping the most vulnerable families across the country.

 The Program’s primary purpose, established by law, is "…to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable such as the elderly, the disabled, and children.”

-Weatherization not only helps households, it also helps revitalize communities by spurring economic growth and reducing environmental impact.
+WAP not only helps households, it also helps revitalize communities by spurring economic growth and reducing environmental impact.
 Weatherization returns $2.78 in non-energy benefits for every $1.00 invested in the Program (National Evaluation).
-Non-energy benefits represent tremendous benefits for families whose homes receive Weatherization services.
-After Weatherization, families have homes that are more livable, resulting in fewer missed days of work (i.e. sick days, doctor visits), and decreased out of- pocket medical expenses by an average of $514.
-The total health and household-related benefits for each unit is $14,148 (National Evaluation).
+Non-energy benefits represent tremendous benefits for families whose homes receive weatherization services.
+Learn more about WAP's whole-house weatherization approach.

 Innovative Technology and Practices